tensorflow/community/rfcs/20200519-csr-sparse-matrix.md

 ### Tutorials and Examples
+Once the implementation is complete, we plan to post a tutorial on the TensorFlow blog or the TensorFlow Tutorial section.
+All Python and C++ APIs will be documented on the TensorFlow website just like other TensorFlow ops.

 The following snippet shows how CSRSparseMatrix can be used in Python.
 ```Python
 import tf.linalg.experimental.sparse as csr